ceverhart/ceverhart.github.io/README.md

 ## When you hire or work with me, this is what you get
 ### Details matter (a lot)

-Every problem/project/task very careful consideration no matter how big or small
+Every problem/project/task gets very careful consideration regardless of size or scope

 ### Passion for...